mehedi-sharif/soulspring/content/how-it-works.md

       and isolate the cause.
 world_of_wellbeing:
   enable: true
-  title: A Whole New World of Wellbeing
+  title: A Whole New World of Well-Being
   subtitle: 'Apart from the above biochemical imbalances, we also investigate hormonal
     dysregulation, gut infections, malabsorption, leaky gut, heavy metal exposure, air way assessment, environmental toxic overload, chronic infections, EMF stress,